Employee Vs. Independent Contractor?

 12. Payment by Hour, Week, Month

-Payment by the hour, week, or month generally points to an employer-employee
+Payment by the hour, week, or month generally points to

-relationship.
-Contracts structured with payment made by the job or on a fixed
+an employer-employee relationship.
+Contracts structured with payment made by

-fee basis indicates that the worker is an independent contractor.
+worker is an independent contractor.

 EMPLOYEE